revisit-studies/revisitpy-server/src/revisitpy_server/static/__revisit-widget/assets/introduction.md

 # Introduction

 Welcome to our study.
-This is an example of using Vega with the revisit-py library to quickly generate a configuration file.
+This is an example study to show how to embed HTML elements into the study page.

-In this study, you will be shown two scatterplots.
-You will be asked to select the scatterplot that is more co-related.a
+In this example, the HTML stimulus communicates with the reVISit study framework to save the clicked bar as the answer, which is also stored in the study provenance.